Adversarial Counterfactual Environment Model Learning: Discussion and Limitations of the Theoretical Results

-We summarize the limitations of current theoretical results and future work as follows: \begin{enumerate} \item As discussed in Remark~\ref{remark:optimal_dist}, the solution Eq.\eqref{eq:beta_distribution_solution} relies on $\rho^{\beta}_{M^*}(x,a)\in [0,c], \forall a \in \mathcal{A}, \forall x \in \mathcal{X}$.
-In some particular $M^*$, it is intractable to derive a $\beta$ that can generate an occupancy specified by $g(x,a)/\alpha$.
-If more knowledge of $M^*$ or $\beta^*$ is provided or some mild assumptions can be made on the properties of $M^*$ or $\beta^*$, we may model $\rho$ in a more sophisticated approach to alleviate the above problem.
+We summarize the limitations of current theoretical results and future work as follows: \begin{enumerate} \item As discussed in Remark~\ref{remark:optimal_dist}, the solution Eq.~\eqref{eq:beta_distribution_solution} relies on $\rho^{\beta}_{M^*}(x,a)\in [0,c], \forall a \in \mathcal{A}, \forall x \in \mathcal{X}$.
+In some particular $M^*$, it is intractable to derive a $\beta$ that can generate an occupancy specified by $g(x,a)/\rhonorm$.
+If more knowledge of $M^*$ or $\beta^*$ is provided or some mild assumptions can be made on the properties of $M^*$ or $\beta^*$, we may model $\rho$ in a more sophisticated approach to alleviating the above problem.

-\item In the tractable solution derivation, we ignore the term $\alpha_0(x,a)=\alpha \rho^\kappa_{M^*}(x,a)$ (See Eq.\eqref{equ:ub_obj_app}).
+\item In the tractable solution derivation, we ignore the term $\alpha_0(x,a)=\rhonormtheta \rho^\kappa_{M^*}(x,a)$ (See Eq.~\eqref{equ:ub_obj_app}).
 The benefit is that $\rho^\kappa_{M^*}(x,a,x')$ in the tractable solution can be estimated through offline datasets directly.
 Although the results in our experiments show that it does not produce significant negative effects in these tasks, ignoring $\rho^\kappa_{M^*}(x,a)$ indeed incurs extra bias in theory.
-In future work, techniques for estimating $\rho^\kappa_{M^*}(x,a)$ ~\cite{dist_estimation} can be incorporated to correct the bias. \end{enumerate}
+In future work, techniques for estimating $\rho^\kappa_{M^*}(x,a)$ ~\cite{dist_estimation} can be incorporated to correct the bias.
+On the other hand, $\rhonormtheta$ is also ignored in the process. $\rhonormtheta$ can be regarded as a global rescaling term of the final objective Eq.~\eqref{equ:ub_obj_app}.
+Intuitively, it constructs an adaptive learning rate for Eq.~\eqref{equ:ub_obj_app}, which increases the step size when the model is better fitted and decreases the step size otherwise.
+It can be considered to further improve the learning process in future work, e.g., cooperating with empirical risk minimization by balancing the weights of the two objectives through $\rhonormtheta$. \end{enumerate}